Literature / Dark Nest Trilogy

 - Idiosyncratic Episode Naming: The first two books are The Joiner King and The Unseen Queen; the third is The Swarm War.
 Also all three begin with a definite article.

 - Insane Troll Logic: The 'logic' that any Killik uses absolutely reeks of this.
+Especially because they're being unconsciously manipulated by Dark Jedi Lomi Plo.

 - Longest Pregnancy Ever: Invoked by Tenel Ka when Jacen gets her pregnant.
 She uses the Force to stretch the pregnancy out to twelve months to keep the fact that Jacen is the father from her Deadly Decadent Court.